Wabinab/SiNEAR_2022_wallet_selector/README.md

 > This is a 2-step challenge where you will try to integrate Wallet Selector (near-wallet-selector) and showcase interaction with your modified Guest Book example.

+## Problems

+For sender wallet, the value that triggers the change occurs in the future, and can't be refreshed without manually refreshing the page.
+One can't get it to work yet (and not going to for this challenge, due to time restrictions).
+For now, just **manually refresh the page yourself if using Sender wallet.**

+## Instructions
 ### Step 1.
 Clone the repository for the Guest Book example.
 You can follow the instructions here: https://examples.near.org/guest-book